 Today Portland Head Light is open to visitors year round from sunrise to sunset.
 Tour the museum within the former Keeper’s Quarters, then enjoy a picnic nearby with views of the dramatic coastline.

 Dog Friendly Guide to Cape Elizabeth, ME

 Explore things to do with your dog in this peaceful enclave just south of Portland.

 Portsmouth Harbor Lighthouse, New Castle, NH

-This might be one of the most underrated on my list of New England lighthouses, too often overshadowed by her sister to the north in Portland.
+This might be one of the most underrated on my list of New England lighthouses.
 Portsmouth Harbor Lighthouse protects the entrance of Portsmouth harbor, New Hampshire’s only deep water port.
+It’s too often overshadowed by her sister to the north in Portland.

 Today the lighthouse and adjacent Fort Constitution is open for tours May through October.
 My favorite view is from the seaside park Great Island Common in New Castle.

 Explore More: Day Trip to New Castle, NH

 Day Trip to New Castle, NH

 Learn how to make a day out of visiting the sleepy seaside village of New Castle, New Hampshire.